langibryant/Doodle/Readme.md

     * This may take a bit, but you shouldn't have to run it again
 * press [f7]
 * in the vscode terminal you can now run the project by Running ```build\satisfactory_tools.exe```
-    * this currently throws an error on close, that will be fixed soon